Closures In Straight C

 I’ve read a lot lately about closures.
 I’ve read articles where people wonder what they are, others where someone is lamenting the fact that they only recently discovered them.
-I too only recently dicovered the joy of closures.
+I too only recently discovered the joy of closures.
 I’ve been writing a lot of javascript recently and I love the way writing anonymous callback functions works.
 But it turns out I have already been using closures for a long, long time.

 A friend and I were discussing C (our language of choice for embedded programming) and the things we like about it and somehow the subject of closures came up.
-I started thinking about what it would take to implement closures in C. Would you do it in the compiler as a language extention or just build them up by hand using in C itself in a cross-platform way?
+I started thinking about what it would take to implement closures in C. Would you do it in the compiler as a language extension or just build them up by hand using in C itself in a cross-platform way?

 And then it struck me: I’ve already been using, in straight, boring old C, the concept of closures.
 And I’ve been using them practically forever.
 I would say almost since I first learned C on my Macintosh back in high school.